How can you stand out in today’s job market?

 We’ll also share information about AARP tools and resources like the Strategies for a Successful Job Search toolkit, a free step-by-step guide to the job search with tips and techniques to help guide you in your pursuit, and the AARP Job Board, where you can search job opportunities with employers who value experienced workers.

-Plus, you’ll have the opportunity to hear from AARP’s state office in Wisconsin about local support to help you in your job search.
+Plus, you’ll have the opportunity to hear from AARP’s state office in Michigan about local support to help you in your job search.

 Register today »